gpuweb/gpuweb/design/BufferOperations.md

 These operations return new `WebGPUMappedMemory` objects representing the current range of the buffer for writing or mapping.
 The results are initialized in the "pending" state and transition at Javascript task boundary to the "available" state when the implementation can determine the GPU is done using the buffer.
-The mapping operations put the buffer in the mapped state, when a buffer is in the mapped state, only the mapping and unmapping operations on it are allowed.
+Calling `mapRead` or `mapWrite` puts the buffer in the mapped state.
+No operations are allowed in a buffer in that state except additional calls to `mapRead` or `mapWrite` and calls to `unmap`.
 In particular a mapped buffer cannot be used in a `WebGPUCommandBuffer` given to `WebGPUQueue.submit`.
-The following must be true or a validation error occurs for mapWrite (resp. mapRead):
+The following must be true or a validation error occurs for `mapWrite` (resp. `mapRead`):

  - The buffer must have been created with the `WebGPUBufferUsage.MAP_WRITE` (resp. `WebGPUBufferUsage.MAP_READ`) usage.
  - `offset + size` must not overflow and be at most the size of the buffer
  - Depending on the design of memory barriers, the buffer must be, or allowed to be in the `WebGPUBufferUsage.MAP_WRITE` (resp. `WebGPUBufferUsage.MAP_READ`) usage.

-The a mapped buffer can be unmapped with:
+Then a mapped buffer can be unmapped with:

 ```
 partial interface WebGPUBuffer {